-Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
-These can include: • Apologising; Acknowledging where things have gone wrong; 7.1 Providing an explanation, assistance or reasons; Voe Outlined in the Council's complaint procedure- Part 7 7.1 Taking action if there has been delay; Yes Complaints procedures - Telford & Wrekin Council Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Changing policies, procedures or practices.
+Code provision Code requirement Comply: Yes / No Evidence Commentary / explanation 7.1 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
+These can include: Apologising; Acknowledging where things have gone wrong; Providing an explanation, assistance or reasons; Taking action if there has been delay; Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Changing policies, procedures or Yes Outlined in the Council's complaint procedure- Part 7 Complaints procedures - Telford & Wrekin Council practices.
 7.2 Any remedy offered must reflect the impact on the resident as a result of any fault identified.
 Yes Outlined in the Council's complaint procedure- Part 7 Complaints procedures - Telford & Wrekin Council